tristanpoland/website/blogs/deploying-bosh/azure.md

 will generate a working cloud config for you.
 Take the `cloud_config.yml` file from the
 [terraform repo](https://github.com/genesis-community/terraforms/tree/master/controlplane/azure)
-and copy it into a folder on your bastion box.
+and copy it into a temporary location on your jumpbox.
+Call this copy `cloud_config.yml` as well.
 Also copy the `cloud_config_meta.yml.example` file into a file called `cloud_config_meta.yml`.
 That file should look something like this:

 ```yml
 meta: